Lumavate-Team/documentation/docs/6-CLI.rst

      :widths: 10 20

      * - ``-p, --profile "STRING"``
-       - The profile associated with the studio or command center you wish to edit.
+       - The profile associated with the studio or command center you want to edit.
      * - ``-ms, --microservice ID``
-       - The microservice container you wish to edit.
+       - The microservice container you want to edit.
-     * - ``--port INTAGER``
+     * - ``--port INTEGER``
        - The port that the version will run on.
 This will either be set in your code or be your programming language’s default port.
      * - ``-image, --docker-image "FILE PATH"``
        - The absolute path where the microservice Docker file is located.
 For example: C:/Users/User/Desktop/Folder/dockerfile.py.
-     * - ``-path, --icon-file "FILE PATH"``
+     * - ``-path, --microservice-file-path "FILE PATH"``
        - The absolute path where the microservice tar file is located.
-For example: C:/Users/User/Desktop/Folder/file.tar.
+For example: C:/Users/User/Desktop/Folder/microservice.tar.
-     * - ``-fv, --from-version INTAGER (*.*.*)``
+     * - ``-fv, --from-version INTEGER (*.*.*)``
-       - The version you wish to use as a base for the current version.
+       - The version you want to use as a base for the current version.
 This will use the specified version’s port, label, variables, and image unless otherwise specified.
 Use a * to indicate the most recent version.
 For example, ``--from-version (1.1.*)`` will take the most recent version that has a major and minor value of 1.
-     * - ``-v, --version INTAGER (*.*.*)``
+     * - ``-v, --version INTEGER (*.*.*)``
-       - What the microservice's version number will be.
+       - What you want the microservice's version number to be.
 For example, ``--version (9.9.9)``.
-     * - ``--patch INTAGER``
+     * - ``--patch INTEGER``
        - Sets the version number by increasing the from-version’s number patch value by one.
 For example, ``from-version (1.1.1) --patch`` sets the version number to (1.1.2).
-     * - ``--minor INTAGER``
+     * - ``--minor INTEGER``
        - Sets the version number by increasing the from-version’s number minor value by one.
 For example, ``from-version (1.1.1) --minor`` sets the version number to (1.2.0).
-     * - ``--major INTAGER``
+     * - ``--major INTEGER``
        - Sets the version number by increasing the from-version number’s major value by one.
 For example, ``from-version (1.1.1) --major`` sets the version number to (2.0.0).
      * - ``--env-var "{"STRING":"KEY"}"``
        - The name of the environmental variable followed by the key value.
 For more information, see the :ref:`environmental variables definition<Enviroment Variables>`.
      * - ``-l, --label "[dev, old, prod]"``
-       - The status of the version as either ready-for-production, in-development, or deprecated respectively.
+       - The status of the version as either ready-for-production, in-development, or deprecated. respectively.
      * - ``-f, --format "{JSON VALUE}, {JSON VALUE}"``
        - Returns a table with the requested JSON values.
 For example: ``--format "{id}, {createdBy}"``.
      * - ``--json``
        - Returns the raw JSON payload.
      * - ``--table``
        - Returns a table with several basic JSON values.
      * - ``--help``